PranuPranav97/git-hooks/README.md

 4. Make the file executable by running `chmod +x hooks_file_name`.

 ## Tips
-If you want multiple hooks for same type then put the contents in same hooks
+If you want multiple hooks for same type then put the contents in same hooks and remove the exit 0 from previous hook and make sure you have exit 0 in last hook.